linea-it/datasets/docs/en/sci_products/pzserver.md

 # Photo-z Server Data

 !!!
 Warning "Warning"
     Page under construction.
-Some content may be incomplete or out of date.
+Some content may be incomplete.

 The Photo-z Server (PZ Server) is a web-based platform developed by LIneA as part of Brazil’s in-kind contribution to the Rubin Observatory LSST project.

+The Photo-z Server administrators maintain and periodically update a curated list of data resources to support the LSST Community with photo-z-related data products.
 This page provides an overview of some datasets available on the Photo-z Server along with access instructions.
-For more details on the platform’s features and functionalities, please refer to the full [Photo-z Server documentation](https://docs.linea.org.br/en/sci-platforms/pz_server.html).
+For more details on the platform’s features and functionalities, please refer to the full [**Photo-z Server User Documentation**](https://docs.linea.org.br/en/sci-platforms/pz_server.html).

-!!! abstract "🔒 Restricted Access"
+!!! abstract "  🔒 Restricted Access"
-    In accordance with the Rubin Observatory and IDAC-BR Data Policies, access to LSST data—including derived products hosted on the Photo-z Server—is restricted to authorized LSST Community members with valid RSP accounts.
+    In accordance with the Rubin Observatory and IDAC-BR Data Policies, access to LSST data — including derived products hosted on the Photo-z Server — is restricted to authorized LSST Community members with valid RSP accounts.

 ## Datasets classification